 Use the business’s EIN on these credit applications.

 Are there more accounts reporting?
 Then progress to fleet credit.
 These are businesses like BP and Conoco.
 Use this credit to buy fuel, and to repair and maintain vehicles.
 Make certain to apply using the corporation’s EIN.

 Have you been responsibly managing the credit you’ve gotten up to this point?
 Then move onto more universal cash credit.
 These are service providers such as Visa and MasterCard.
 Keep your SSN off these applications; use your EIN instead.

 These are usually MasterCard credit cards.
 If you have more trade accounts reporting, then these are attainable.

 Know what is happening with your credit.
 Make sure it is being reported and fix any mistakes ASAP.
-Get in the practice of checking credit reports and digging into the specifics, and not just the scores.
+Get in the practice of checking credit report.
+Dig into the specifics, not just the scores.

-We can help you monitor business credit at Experian and D&B for 90% less.
-See: https://www.creditsuite.com/business-credit-monitoring.
+We can help you monitor business credit at Experian and D&B for a lot less than it would cost at the CRAs.
 Update the details if there are mistakes or the info is incomplete.

 So, what’s all this monitoring for?
 It’s to dispute any mistakes in your records.
 Mistakes in your credit report(s) can be taken care of.
 But the CRAs often want you to dispute in a particular way.

 Disputing credit report inaccuracies typically means you send a paper letter with copies of any proof of payment with it.
 These are documents like receipts and cancelled checks.
 Never send the originals.
 Always mail copies and retain the originals.